top of page

 Macy's → Being overlooked by trend-led platforms and domestic brands

-Choice Overload Without Curation
+Choice Overload without Curation

 Consumers → Longer decision time and higher abandonment rates